purijatin/njexl_wiki/10-Some-Practial-Use-Cases.md

      (njexl)str:format ( str:format("%%.%df",4) , 0.2345678)
      =>0.2346

 This is a different sort of currying!
+Now, all of these can be easily accomplished in a line by:

+     (njexl)str(0.2345678,4)
+     =>0.2346

+Hence, comparing doubles upto arbitrary precision values are easy.

 ## Summing them up :